SantiagoD999/Mthesis/README.md

 # Master's Thesis
 This repository has the codes and data used in my Master's in Economics Thesis.
 The code is written in R.

-Description of files
+Description of files:

-DATABASE1.xlsx: Macro-financial database.
+1. DATABASE1.xlsx: Macro-financial database.

-maininf.R: R routine for monthly inflation forecasting.
+2. maininf.R: R routine for monthly inflation forecasting.

-maininfI(0).R: R routine for monthly inflation forecasting after differencing accroding to ADF test.
+3. maininfI(0).R: R routine for monthly inflation forecasting after differencing accroding to ADF test.

-maininf.R: R routine for monthly depreciation rate forecasting.
+4. maininf.R: R routine for monthly depreciation rate forecasting.

-maininfI(0).R: R routine for monthly depreciation rate forecasting after differencing accroding to ADF test.
+5. maininfI(0).R: R routine for monthly depreciation rate forecasting after differencing accroding to ADF test.